josearmandoabreu/lsx-demo-theme/logs/week1/logs-week1-day1.md

 ### What do you plan to do today?

--   [x] Create and update profiles for WordPress, GitHub, Figma, Asana, Slack, 1Password, Gravatar, and Fireflies.ai.
+-   [x] Complete “Course Introduction” lessons — Ollie Block Academy.
--   [x] Run Google Security Checkup.
+-   [x] Local setup for course practices.
--   [x] Familiarize myself with the project structure and tools.

 ### What are your blockers?